 How to Prepare to be a Certified Nurse Anesthetist While You’re Still in School: Gives you tips on how to get the right kind of experience, and what classes you should take to get you on the “fast track” to your goal.

 How to get the Best Grades with the Least Amount of Effort: Some people are naturally “good at school”, while others seem to struggle their entire academic career.
 Whether you are the former or the latter, you’ll need to excel in school if you want to become a Certified Nurse Anesthetist.
 The minimum GPA requirement for most schools is a 3.0, but realistically, you should have a 3.5 or better to be competitive.
-Though I’ve been an “A” student all my life, I learned some very valuable study tips from this e-book and it gave me a much better understanding of why I study differently than most of my peers.
-It is NOT a one-size-fits-all study approach.
-Rather, it will help you identify your learning style and use the strategies that best work for you.
+Though I’ve been an “A” student all my life, I learned some very valuable study tips from this e-book and use the strategies that best work for you.

 You’re in the CRNA School Selection Process

 In order of popularity, these are the pages of my site you’ll find most helpful when you begin your CRNA School searching process.

 CRNA Schools by State not only lists schools by state, it also explains how to find schools where you already meet the requirements, saving you the hassle of taking extra classes.

 Unique CRNA Programs will help you find schools that will accept a lower GPA, accept ER as critical care experience, do not require the GRE and are less competitive in general.
 It is the 3rd most popular page on my site.

 CRNA School By Rank explains how much credence should be given to CRNA school rankings, how the rankings are determined, and how, ultimately, to choose a quality school.

 CRNA Schools by Cost: Schools that charge out of state tuition are listed twice: first for in state tuition, and then for out of state.